ppy/osu-wiki/wiki/Tournaments/TWC/2017/en.md

 1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals.
    - Finals Week 1 & Finals Week 2 use the same mappool.
-2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 3. Each mappool consists of 16 maps in total.
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no modes activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective modes activated.
 7. The FreeMod bracket will have FreeMod activated.
-Every individual player can pick Hidden, HardRock or both, based on the beatmap.
+Every individual player can pick Hidden, Hard Rock or both, based on the beatmap.
    - When playing a FreeMod map, at least 1 player of each team must have at least one mode activated.
    - Each FreeMod beatmap has allowed and disallowed mod combinations.
-For example, one beatmap can be played with HardRock and Hidden but not with both, another map can be played with HardRock and HardRock + Hidden but not with Hidden alone.
+For example, one beatmap can be played with Hard Rock and Hidden but not with both, another map can be played with Hard Rock and Hard Rock + Hidden but not with Hidden alone.
 You can find the only allowed mod combinations in the mappool behind the respective FreeMod beatmap.
 Combinations not listed can not be chosen.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mode activated.
    - Tiebreakers will also have allowed and disallowed mod combinations.
 Usually, all combinations will be allowed, but there might be exceptions depending on the selected beatmap.
 9. The size of the NoMod bracket will be 6 in all stages.
-10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time) brackets will be 2 in all stages.
+10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and [Double Time](/wiki/Game_modifier/Double_Time) brackets will be 2 in all stages.
 11. The size of the FreeMod brackets will be 3 in all stages.

 ### Scheduling instructions